tyrohellion/Canta-theme-budgie-improved/README.md

 This theme is based on materia gtk theme of nana-4.
 Thanks nana-4 sincerely for his great job!
 #### materia gtk theme: https://github.com/nana-4/materia-theme

+These are the things that are improved for budgie desktop:

+#changed budgie tasklist buttons to lay out horizontally instead of vertically

 ## Info

 ### GTK+ 3.20 or later